 The amazing thing about WEISHI Double Edge Safety Razor is the simple butterfly mechanism that makes setting up the razor one of the easiest things ever.

-Twist the bottom and the safety razor will open at the top, drop the blade in and then twist it to close it – it’s as simple as that.
+Twist the bottom and the safety razor will open at the top, drop the single blade in and then twist it to close it – it’s as simple as that.
 Be sure that this locking mechanism will remain tight and secure.

 Perfect for beginners and intermediate level shavers, this safety razor is pretty forgiving, yet gives you one of the closest shaves of your life with no razor bumps at all.